SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Entrepreneur

 Paul Waymond Caine was known for business skill, practical service, and support of the early Fraternity.
 He worked as an entrepreneur, caterer, and chef.
-His talent and resourcefulness helped support the Founders during the early organizing period.

 Caine’s contribution shows that every movement needs men with practical skills, reliability, and the ability to build support around a shared goal.
-His work helped strengthen the foundation of Kappa Alpha Psi during a critical early period.

 Read Official Biography